Hyperion302/meteor/backend/src/services/WatchTimeService/README.md

 # WatchTimeService

 The WatchTimeService handles the high volume watchtime segment requests.
 It creates, aggregates, and checks watchtime for other services and clients.
+It tracks both deduplicated watch time and duplicated watch time.

 ## getSegments

-Will get all a user's segments for a video
+Will get all a user's unique segments for a video

-## createSegments
+## processFragment

-Given a client generate fragment of watch time, will create and record segments
+Given a client fragment of watch time, will create segments and record watch time

+1. Checks fragment validity
+2. Generates segments
+3. Counts number of unique segments
+4. Writes segments to bitfield and increments both watch time counters

-## getTotalWatchTime
+## getVideoWatchTime

 Aggregates watch time for an entire video